 Uppsala Health Summit is a two-day meeting filled with results-oriented dialogues in workshops, inspiring keynote presentations and debate in plenary.
 Delegates from different sectors and countries bring key competencies to the table.
 This creates many opportunities to engage in interesting conversations and establish useful new relations.

-Uppsala Health Summit goal is to bring different perspectives together, to address already identified challenges and dilemmas to improve utilization of medical advancements for better health globally.
+The goal of the Summit is to bring different perspectives together, to address already identified challenges and dilemmas for better health globally.

-One month prior to the Summit, all delegates will receive the Pre-Conference Report.
+One month prior to the Summit, all delegates will receive a Pre-Conference Report.
 This document summarises the state-of-the-art research on the topics that the workshops will elaborate on.